 - Order each task in order to know which one should/must go before another

 - Identify every task that can be done in parallel

-- Elaborate a timeline according to available resources or in case it is possible to have all the resources we need, identify the number of resources needed and then plan the project.
+- Elaborate a timeline according to available resources or in case it is possible to have all the resources we need, identify the number of resources needed, and then plan the project

 - Make an architectural choice.

 This is the most well-known step.
 Once the product requirements document is established, the development phase can start.
-The goal of the development phase is to create an application that meets the needs identified in the previous steps, and as the needs generally evolve and new ideas of implementation may arise during the implementation phase, it is generally advised to use a methodology that allows flexibility and proactivity.
+The goal of this phase is to create an application that meets the needs identified in the previous steps, and as the needs generally evolve and new ideas of implementation may arise during the implementation phase, it is generally advised to use a methodology that allows flexibility and proactivity.

 With each iteration in Agile methodology, we make sure that development is achieved towards the goals defined in the product requirements document.